-The mundane exercise of measuring and analyzing marketing performance has gotten a much-needed boost over the past few years thanks to the development of advanced test and learn approaches, attribution modeling, and, even marketing mix modeling.
-Advanced marketers with rigorous marketing performance standards must consider advancing their marketing insights, by bridging the gap between marketing performance and customer insights.
+The mundane exercise of measuring and analyzing marketing performance has gotten a much-needed boost over the past few years, thanks to the development of advanced test-and-learn approaches, attribution modeling, and even marketing mix modeling.
+Advanced marketers with rigorous marketing performance standards must consider advancing their marketing insights by bridging the gap between marketing performance and customer insights.
 In my latest report, I outline what CMOs need to do to revolutionize their insights.

 - Innovate with new data sources.
 Companies like Alibaba and Amazon use insights to inform other business decisions beyond marketing planning, using insights to develop product recommendations and personalize marketing content — at scale.
 Take a page from these behemoths’ insights-driven playbooks, and embrace insights to drastically change customer interactions.
 Look toward other data sources, like emotion data, to better understand customer perception, intent, and value.
 Emotion is a primary contributor to how a customer will interact with a brand.
 These data sources will help you create a more contextually relevant experience for your customers.